airsonic/airsonic.github.io/pages/demo.md

 Sadly, we currently don't provide any demo of airsonic, still some screenshots are available.

-We are looking for an Airsonic instance with some __free__ albums on it !
+We are looking for users that would share an Airsonic demo instance with __free__ albums on it !
 A link to it could be added on this page.

 Please contact us using a [github issue](https://github.com/airsonic/airsonic/issues) or on the [community channels](/contribute/#wanna-ask-discuss-about-airsonic-).

+{% include demo-screenshots.html %}

 ## Airsonic new UI